underscoreio/essential-play-code/README.md

 [Underscore's Essential Play](http://underscore.io/training/courses/essential-play/)
 book and training course.

-If you want the content or exercises with the authors or other owners, join us in our chat room on Gitter:
+If you want to discuss the content or exercises with the authors, join us in our chat room on Gitter:

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/underscoreio/scala?utm_source=essential-play-readme&utm_medium=badge&utm_campaign=essential-play)